Date of Last Revision: May 10, 2022

 Mensa Connect is for general discussion in a number of topic areas.
 Subscribers must be current members of Mensa.

-For questions about the Community or to volunteer as a moderator or host, please email MensaConnectSupport@us.mensa.org.
-For technical assistance, visit our Forum Support category and Community FAQ, or email MensaConnectSupport@us.mensa.org.
+For questions about Mensa Connect or to volunteer as a moderator, please email MensaConnectSupport@us.mensa.org.
+For technical assistance, visit our Forum Support Community and Community FAQ, or email MensaConnectSupport@us.mensa.org.

 While discussion and debate are encouraged, there are some limits as to how the discussion may be conducted.
 Content deemed inappropriate for this service, based on the moderators' reasoned opinions, may include: